raspberrypilearning/blender-rocket/en/step_5.md

 ## Nose cone

-The nose cone should come into a point.
+The nose cone should come to a point.
 To do this you can use the resize tool.

 + Select the **cube end** tool.